obonyo-m/homeNow/README.md

 # homeNow
-A conceptual real estate comapny with a variety of products and services
+A conceptual real estate company with a variety of products and services